- Legal use of the CrossFit name, logo, and promotional materials

 Yes.
 We do not limit the number of affiliates in any given area.

-No. Our affiliates are a confederation of legitimate fitness practitioners pooling reliable resources.
+No. Our affiliates are a community of legitimate fitness practitioners pooling reliable sources.
+Each affiliate is independently owned and operated.

 No. You will, however, need one physical location.
 We do not license mobile affiliates.